gohugoio/hugo/content/en/contribute/documentation.md

 ### Add a New Function

 Once you have cloned the Hugo repository, you can create a new function via the following command.
-Keep the file name lowercase.
+Keep the filename lowercase.

 ```
 hugo new functions/newfunction.md